junichi-h/electron-react-boilerplate/README.md

-# Electron width React & Redux Boilerplate :sushi:
+# Electron with React & Redux Boilerplate :sushi:

 Just a cool Boilerplate with React Redux :)